gruntwork-io/pipelines-dispatch/README.md

 - `change_type` (required): The type of infrastructure change that occurred.
 - `additional_data` (optional): Additional data related to the change type.
 - `actor` (required): The GitHub actor responsible for the change.
+- `polling_interval_ms` (optional): "The interval, in milliseconds, to poll for the status of the dispatched job.
+Keep in mind that each poll will count against your GitHub Actions API rate limit.
+The default is 1 minute(60000 milliseconds)"

 ### Pipelines Presign Inputs